 Because Valium is a drug that lasts longer than others in its class, it can delay the onset of withdrawal symptoms.

-This long-acting formulation means that users who have less of the drug in their systems, such as light users, will often begin to feel the effects of withdrawals very quickly.
-It also means that those who have significant amounts of the drug in their system, very heavy or frequent users, will sometimes see a delayed onset of withdrawals of up to a week.
+This long-acting formulation means that users with less of the drug in their systems, such as light users, will often begin to feel the effects of withdrawals very quickly.
+It also means that those who have significant amounts of the drug in their system, heavy or frequent users, will sometimes see a delayed onset of withdrawals of up to a week.

 The most common timeline for Valium withdrawals will look like this:

-- The First 72: The initial stages of Valium withdrawals will start within the first 72 hours, or sometimes 2-4 days after the last missed dose.
-This period will see a powerful rebound of any symptoms that Valium was being used to manage, as well as an increasing restlessness.
-The symptoms will begin slowly but will rapidly increase in intensity over the next few days.
+- The First 72 hours: The initial stages of Valium withdrawals will start within the first 72 hours, or sometimes 2-4 days after the last missed dose.
+This period will see a powerful rebound of any symptoms that Valium was being used to manage and an increasing restlessness.
+The symptoms will begin slowly but rapidly increase in intensity over the next few days.

 - Week Two: Most symptoms of Valium withdrawal will peak in the second week of the detox process.
 The second week will frequently be the most intense, uncomfortable, and potentially painful portion of the physical and psychological symptoms.
 Insomnia, flu-like symptoms, and general achiness or muscle pain are common at this stage.

 - One Month: The period from the end of the second week to the one-month mark should see a significant reduction in the intensity of all physical symptoms.
-There should be a reduction in the psychological symptoms as well, though those will taper off far slower than the physical.
+There should also be a reduction in the psychological symptoms, though those will taper off far slower than the physical.

-- P.A.W.S.: More than a month after the detox process began, recovering individuals should have seen the eventual fading of most of the Valium withdrawal symptoms.
-However, it is common for some lingering psychological symptoms to remain for some time including random cravings to use the drug, and depression.
+- P.A.W.S.: More than a month after the detox began, recovering individuals should have seen the eventual fading of most of the Valium withdrawal symptoms.
+However, it is common for some lingering psychological symptoms to remain for some time, including random cravings to use the drug and depression.